Last Updated on August 25, 2023

 2. Repaint The Walls Or Add Wallpaper

-If you need evidence on how paint can transform a room, peep the photo of my living room above and compare it to the Farrow & Ball DeNimes living room below.
-Yes, it really is the same room.
+If you need evidence of how a different color can transform a room, peep the photo of my living room above and compare it to the Farrow & Ball DeNimes living room below.
+Yes, it is the same room.
 Can you believe it?
-Repainting your walls can make your space feel fresh and newly renovated.
+It’s the power of paint colors!
+Repainting your walls is an affordable and the best way to make your space feel refreshed and newly renovated.
+And don’t be afraid to paint doors — ya, that’s right, I said it.
+Interior doors do not need to be white.
+I painted my French doors glossy black for a luxe look.

-On a budget?
+On a tight budget?
 There are plenty of ways to cut the cost of wallpaper.
 Ask yourself if it can be used as a half wall, accent wall, or maybe simply backing a bookshelf.
 You do not need to wallpaper an entire room to make your home look expensive.
-If you really want that luxe designer look, think about your fifth wall.
+If you really want that look for less, think about your fifth wall.
 Yes, you have one in every room — I’m talking about the ceiling.
 Give that room a fresh coat of paint, and shazam wallpaper on the ceiling is *chefs kiss*!

-RELATED: Learn how to hang a picture like a pro with these 7 genius hacks.
+RELATED: Learn my picture hanging hacks with these 7 genius ideas.

-Always, always, always hang curtains.
-Not only does it give you privacy, but it also helps soften the space, and when hung properly, it can make your room appear larger, and the ceilings look higher.
-If you missed my round-up of inexpensive curtains you can buy online and you’re in the market for new window treatments, don’t sleep on that post.
+If you missed my round-up of inexpensive drapes you can buy online and are in the market for new window treatments, don’t sleep on that post.
 There are some juicy details hidden over there.

-4. Replace Those Builder Grade Boob Lights For Statement Makers
+4. Replace Your Boob Lights For Statement Lighting

 If I had a nickel for every time I said lighting is the jewelry of your room.
 If you have plain jane ceiling light fixtures, swap them out with one of these boob light replacements.
-If you really want to make your home look expensive, add a statement maker pendant light in the foyer, hallway, or dining room — trust me, it’s worth the investment.
-Every single time I post the chandelier in my dining room I’m asked, “Where is that light from?”.
+If you really want to make your home look expensive, add statement-maker pendant lights in the foyer, hallway, or dining room — trust me, it’s worth the investment.
+Whenever I post the pendant light in my dining room, I’m asked, “Where is that light from?”
 Again, if you’re a renter, take down the boring light, save it in a box, hang a beautiful light, and swap it back out before you move.
 Easy peasy.

-If money is tight and you’re looking for a more affordable option, check out this flush mount conversion kit.
+If money is tight and you want a more affordable option, check out this flush mount conversion kit.
 Simply remove the glass cover to your old ceiling light and replace it with a drum shade and diffuser — boom — stylish lighting.
+Oh, and if you can, add dimmable bulbs for ambient lighting.

 RELATED: See how I layered lighting in the guest room makeover and find bedroom lighting ideas you can use in your home!.